openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 As OID4VP is pretty flexible, this section shall shed some light on what flows the authors deem especially useful.

-### Default Flow
+### Unsigned Request

-In the Default flow, the Verifier sends all the OID4VP request data in the `request` parameter and reveices the result in the `result` parameter.
+The Verifier MAY send all the OID4VP request data as JSON elements in the `request` API parameter and reveices the result in the API's `result` parameter.
 In this case, the Wallet will use the Verifier origin as asserted by the Browser as the Verifers's Client Identifier.

-### Request URI Flow
+### Signed Request

-In this flow, the Verifier sends a `request` with enough data to select the Wallet but the full OID4VP Authorization Request is fetched by the Wallet from an endpoint hosted by the Verifier.
-This allows the Verifier to sign and optionally encrypt the request data.
+The Verifier MAY send a signed request.

-The Verifier should use the `request_uri` parameter in conjunction with the `request_uri_method` parameter with a value of `post`.
-This will cause the Wallet to send a HTTPS POST request to the endpoint determined by `request_uri`.
-The request should also contain the `client_metadata` parameter with the Verifier's capabilities in order to allow the Wallet to only offer the capabilities common between both parties to the Verifier.
+The signed request object MAY contain all the parameters listed above except `request`.
+The signed request object MUST contain an `expected_origins` parameter.

 This is a example of such a request: